Can Wasps Really Smell Our Fear: The Buzz On Fear

 Sight

-Wasps have compound eyes, which allow them to see movement and detect changes in light.
+Wasps have compound eyes, which allow them to see movement and sense changes in light.

 They can also see ultraviolet light, which humans cannot see, and use this to navigate and find flowers with nectar.